Here’s what you’ll learn from Bunnings Warehouse's strategy study:

 A hardware store definitely doesn’t come to mind when you picture such a place.
 Then again, Bunnings isn’t just a hardware store.
 It’s the whole package.

 They always have something or the other going on for kids.
-From seasonal events, such as Halloween trick or treat to jumping castles, petting zoos, and painting activities, children have the perfect place to run around.
+From seasonal events, such as Halloween trick or treat, to jumping castles, petting zoos, and painting activities, children have the perfect place to run around.

 A crucial part of Bunnings’ strategy is keeping the adults engaged with activities of their own.

 What better way to do that than by offering free DIY workshops to learn new skills?
-While kids are having their fun, parents get a chance to interact with staff and find out more about the store.
+While kids are having fun, parents get a chance to interact with staff and find out more about the store.